basdemir/vagrant-kubeadm/README.md

 # vagrant-kubeadm
+## First do vagrant up from host machine
 ## !!!
-First do vagrant reload from host machine
+After a succefull create, do vagrant reload from host machine
 ## !!!
 After successful reload do vagrant ssh k8s-01 on host machine.
 Now you're inside the first vm created by vagrant